 Globally, approximately one third of all food goes to waste.
 In landfill this waste produces methane – a powerful GHG which is 25 times more damaging to the environment than carbon dioxide.
 Kingston University has a zero-waste-to-landfill policy in place.
 All food waste from University operations is diverted from landfill and sent for anaerobic digestion, where food is broken down by micro-organisms to create biogas and liquid fertiliser.
 In addition, Kingston University helps staff and students tackle food waste at home, by providing microwaves across our campus sites which can be used to reheat leftovers.
 At present, our catering outlets at Penrhyn Road, Knights Park and Kingston Hill advertise left-over food on the app Too Good To Go at a discounted price.

 Kingston University was the third university in London to achieve a ‘Fairtrade University' status.
-Since 2006 it has sold Fairtrade products and annually supports Fairtrade Fortnight.
-Kingston University is part of the 2020–2022 Fairtrade University and Colleges Cohort and is working towards Fairtrade University Award status.
-Our Fairtrade Award Team will be working through a bespoke online toolkit to embed Fairtrade within our curriculum, procurement, research and campaigns.
+Since 2006 it has sold Fairtrade products and annually supports Fairtrade Fortnight. in 2022, Kingston University was awarded a one-star-accredited Fairtrade University status.
+The Fairtrade Award Team continues to work through a bespoke online toolkit to embed Fairtrade within our curriculum, procurement, research and campaigns.

 In March to May 2022, NUS and the Fairtrade Foundation will support the recruitment and lead the training of on-site student auditors who will verify KU's toolkit submission.
 Accreditations will then be awarded and remain valid for two years until the next audit date.

 At our Kingston Hill campus the University has provided a space for an allotment to allow students to grow their own fruit and vegetables.
 The allotment group is free to join for further information please contact email@example.com.